marithetland/ont-basecalling/README.md

 Input options (required):
   -i INPUT_DIR, --input_dir INPUT_DIR
                         Input directory, which will be recursively searched for fast5-files.
-  -b {r9.4_fast,r9.4_hac,r10_fast,r10_hac}, --basecalling_model {r9.4_fast,r9.4_hac,r10_fast,r10_hac}
+  -b {r9.4_fast,r9.4_hac,r9.5,r10_fast,r10_hac,r10.4_sup}, --basecalling_model {r9.4_fast,r9.4_hac,r9.5,r10_fast,r10_hac,r10.4_sup}
                         Indicate which basecalling mode to use.
 In most cases you probably want to use a HAC option.
-  -k {none,native_1-12,native_13-24,native_1-24,rapid_1-12}, --barcode_kit {none,native_1-12,native_13-24,native_1-24,rapid_1-12}
+  -k {none,native_1-12,native_13-24,native_1-24,native_1-24_new,native_1-96,rapid_1-12}, --barcode_kit {none,native_1-12,native_13-24,native_1-24,native_1-24_new,native_1-96,rapid_1-12}
                         Indicate which barcode-kits were used, if any.

-Output options (required):
+Output options:
   -o OUTDIR, --outdir OUTDIR
                         Output directory for all output files.
+Default is current working directory.

 Optional flags:
-  -f {on,off}, --filtlong {on,off}
+  --key_file KEY_FILE   Provide a csv file with barcode,sample_name (one per line) to rename the files.
-                        Subsample fastq-files with Filtlong?
+  --filtlong {on,off}   Subsample fastq-files with Filtlong.
 Default: on.
-  -a, --assemble        Assemble the fastq-files from ONT only with unicycler.
+  --fast_count {on,off}
+                        QC of the raw ONT fastq files (003_fastq).
+Default: on.
+  --resume              Use this flag if your first run was interrupted and you want to resume.
 Default: off.
-  --resume              Use this flag if your first run was interrupted and
-                        you want to resume.
-Default: off.
   --cpu                 If GPU is busy, use CPU with this flag.
-Will use 4
-                        threads and 6 callers.
+Will use 4 threads and 6 callers.
 Default: GPU.

+Advanced options:
+  --chunks_per_runner CHUNKS_PER_RUNNER
+                        Advanced option.
+Change chunks per runner.
+Default = 300
 ```

-## ToDo-list
-* Add option to provide barcode-filename key to rename files in script
-* Add option to specify paths to guppy_basecaller and filtlong